ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 * **Number of Bare Metal Servers**: A minimum of 2 bare metal servers is required for a cluster.
 You can add up to 20 bare metal servers for a cluster.
 All bare metal servers share the same configuration.
 * **Data Center Location**: The data center location of the cluster is same with the one of the vCenter Server instance.
 You cannot change it.
 * **Storage**: You can add file-level shared storage for the cluster and specify the following settings:
   * **Number of File Shares**: Specify the number of file shares for the shared storage that you want to add.
-The number of file shares must be in the range 1 - 8.
+The number of file shares must be in the range 1 - 32. <!-- the range to change to 1 - 32 per github 3545 -->
   * **Size**: Select the capacity that meets your shared storage needs.
-  * **Performance**: Select the IOPS (input/output operations per second) per GB based on your workload requirements.
+  * **Performance**: Select the IOPS (Input/output Operations Per Second) per GB based on your workload requirements.
 The performance levels available to you depend on the size you selected and the data center location.
   * **NFS Version**: Select the appropriate NFS (Network File System) version according to your needs.
 NFS v4.1 includes multiple paths to the shared NAS (Network Attached Storage) array, but does not support SDRS (Storage Distributed Resource Scheduler) or SIOC
   (Storage I/O Control).
 NFS v3 supports SDRS and SIOC, but does not include NFS multipathing.

 ## Procedure

 1. Click **Deployed Instances** from the left navigation pane.
 Click the **vCenter Server** tab.
 2. Click the instance to view the clusters in it or to add clusters to it.

    **Note**: If you want to add clusters to this instance, ensure that the instance is in the **Ready to Use** status.
 Otherwise, you cannot add clusters to the instance.
 3. Click the **Infrastructure** tab.
 View the summary about the clusters:
    * **Name**: The name of the cluster.